Mistletoe is a natural therapy that may support and improve your dog’s quality of life while fighting canine cancer.

 - Pregnant dogs10

-- Older or weaker dogs (may not fare well with mistletoe use because the initial dosing schedule will result in a fever, which they may not tolerate as well as their younger and healthier counterparts7)
+- Older or weaker dogs (may not fare well with mistletoe use because the initial dosing schedule will result in a fever, which they may not tolerate as well as their younger and healthier counterparts)7

 Mistletoe extract is usually given as an injection by your veterinarian, but if you are interested you might be able to learn how to give it at home safely.

-Subcutaneous (under the skin) injection sites can include the abdominal wall, chest wall, inner thigh, in close proximity to the tumor, or at specific acupuncture points using small gauge needles1.
-It’s recommended that these sites are rotated to avoid irritation1.
-Mistletoe extract used for maintenance therapy will depend on the type and severity of your dog’s cancer and may be done temporarily or for the remainder of your dog’s life1.
-Depending on your dog’s health requirements, oral drops of mistletoe extract, as opposed to injections, may suffice for maintenance care10.
+Mistletoe extract used for maintenance therapy will depend on the type and severity of your dog’s cancer and may be done temporarily or for the remainder of your dog’s life.1 Depending on your dog’s health requirements, oral drops of mistletoe extract, as opposed to injections, may suffice for maintenance care.10

-One example of a commercial brand of mistletoe extract is called Iscador®.
-The product is made for humans, but can also be used for dogs10.
-Iscador® is made by Iscador AG through a process that starts with harvesting mistletoe branches from four to five different host tree species, ranging in age from 12 to 15 years, in winter and summer12,13.
-The branches are organized, prepared, and fed into a roller to be mechanically macerated.
+Iscador is made by Iscador AG through a process that starts with harvesting mistletoe branches from four to five different host tree species, ranging in age from 12 to 15 years, in winter and summer.12,13 The branches are organized, prepared, and fed into a roller to be mechanically macerated.
 The aqueous extract is added to the mistletoe’s own lactic acid bacteria and fermented in a 1:1 ratio of branches collected in summer and branches collected in winter.
-The company offers preparations in different varieties with constant concentrations or in a series of concentrations within one package12.

 What If I Miss a Dose?

-You may be able to administer the injection and then continue the next dose as normal depending on how long after you realize a dose is missed.
+You may be able to administer the injection and then continue the next dose as usual depending on how long after you realize a dose is missed.
 However, if a substantial amount of time has passed, it is advised that you simply skip the dose and go about the dosing schedule as usual.

 Storage and Handling

-Some extract preparations can be stored at room temperature and should be kept in a safe place that is cool and dry14.
-In either case, heat should be avoided for all types of mistletoe extract preparations14.
+Some extract preparations can be stored at room temperature and should be kept in a safe place that is cool and dry.14 In either case, heat should be avoided for all types of mistletoe extract preparations.14

-Our Take
+Our Take on Mistletoe for Dogs

 Mistletoe seems to hold a lot of promise on the cancer fighting front.
 Research shows that it can act on malignant tumors and increase the efficacy and outcomes of conventional treatments like chemotherapy or surgery.
 Its wide-ranging applications both in battling cancer and in increasing quality of life make it a potential home-run addition to your dog’s treatment plan.
-While predictable and generally low risk, the side effects associated with the first round of dosing may not fare well for older or weaker dogs.
-In addition, owners should consider how comfortable they are giving their dogs injections, particularly with the potentially lifelong commitment of maintenance injections.

 - Integrative Veterinary Center.
 Veterinary Use of Mistletoe Extract (Mistletoe R, HelixorR) to Treat Cancer.
 Publication date unavailable.
 Updated July 2018.
 Accessed on November 16, 2022. http://integrativeveterinarycenter.com/wp-content/uploads/2018/07/IVC_IscadorVeterinahttps://functionalnut.sharepoint.com/:w:/s/DCDogCancer.comContent/Ee-s8HMdUuZPsSYObLvTO40BL-z4KQy5oGqAApF9wDUu4g?e=Y0I4zbry-Use.pdf.